musahibrahimali/excercise/README.md

 What features did you develop?

 ## How To Use
+The program by default ask and uses users location to update the weather data, and tehn comew with the search functionality
 <!-- Example: -->

 To clone and run this application, you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
 From your command line: